 Anay Ngawang Chodak’s artistic approach involves reimagining his roots in antiquity Buddhist art originating in India’s Nalanda tradition delivered with a fusion of styles from Newa Poubha, Kashmiri-style Alchi, and Tibetan art —merging his intrigue with its modern interpretation and representation, particularly in the context of female energy as a divine source of wisdom.

 Ngawang mainly works with Japanese mineral pigment, gouache, and 24K gold on cotton canvas, handmade Tibetan cotton canvas, and French cold and hot-pressed paper.
-He currently lives and works between Kathmandu, Nepal and USA.
+He lives and works between Kathmandu, Nepal, and New York City.

 An artwork, “Wrathful and Peaceful" in progress at the art studio